True crime news logo

 The real case

 The breakthrough in the case came through digital searches.
-Police found evidence that Brian Walshe had visited websites about murder and disposal of evidence.
+Police found evidence that Brian Walshe had visited websites about murder and evidence disposal.
 Additional surveillance footage showed him buying cleaning supplies for hundreds of dollars at a local Home Depot, wearing a mask and gloves.
 Although Ana Walshe's body has never been found, the digital traces combined with DNA findings at a landfill have been fundamental to the prosecution's case against him.

 About the author